Squeaky Clean ReviewsSqueaky Clean Reviews

 Plot

 In the fantastical Land Between the Mountains, the town of Slipper-on-the-Water is preparing itself for the day when the judges will come and see if it is the best town to receive the prized artifact, the Gammage Cup.
-But days before their arrival trouble begins brewing in the mountains, and five strange residents of the town are banished for talking about it.
+But days before their arrival trouble begins brewing in the mountains, and five residents of the town, known derisively as "Them," are banished for talking about it.
+Can the town of Slipper-on-the-Water unite to defeat the invading evil?
+And more importantly, can the five Outlaws right the trouble brewing in the town itself?

 Morality

 The morality is good and clean.
-Many of the Minnipins are self-centered and greedy for the prize of the Gammage Cup, but their actions to attain this goal are never condoned.
+Many of the Minnipins, particularly the overbearing Period family, are self-centered and greedy for the prize of the Gammage Cup; their actions to attain this goal are never condoned.
 The main characters defy the town mayor in painting their doors pretty colors and are punished by being exiled from the town.
-However, the five outlaws are loyal to each other and they all show good character traits, like perseverance and cheerful spirits, those these develop through the story and are not all apparent at the start of the book.
+Each of the characters does have faults that come to bear on the tale, but virtue is presented as virtue: loyalty, unity, hard work, and cheerfulness are all presented.

 Spiritual Content